 HL7v3 clinical information interfaces are typically used between two clinical systems looking to exchange patient-specific information.
 Unlike HL7v2 interfaces, HL7v3 interfaces are XML-based and messages are exchanged via Web services.

-Outgoing interfaces refer to interfaces in which the EMR sends the message.
-Incoming interfaces refer to interfaces in which the EMR receives the message.
+Outgoing interfaces refer to interfaces in which the Epic system sends the message.
+Incoming interfaces refer to interfaces in which the Epic system receives the message.

 read the spec